cbonoz/pantryslack/README.md

 ### Technologies used.

+* Nodejs/Express web server
+* Slack sdk
-Nodejs/Express web server, Slack sdk, AWS-KCl (kinesis consumer sdk), Mosquito (Raspberry pi MQTT broker)
+* AWS-KCl (kinesis consumer sdk)
+* Mosquito (Raspberry pi MQTT broker)

 We have the Raspberry Pi setup to sample from the tared (neutraled out with bin weight) stands as quickly as you can get data from the load cells.
 We take the average of these incoming measurements over 30 seconds and broker them to the AWS Kinesis backend.

-On the slack side, we have a remote web server set up as a data consumer, which collects and stores the incoming measurements from the Kinesis stream.
+On the slack side, we have a remote web server set up as a Kinesis data consumer, which collects and stores the incoming measurements from the data stream.
 These measurements are then stored locally on the server and made available to end users in the office by communicating with the slack bot.

 ### Equipment